ichoukou/OuyeXie.github.io/Languages/IELTS/WritingWords.md

  - assume the role of breadwinner
  - Although they are by no means insurmountable, ...
  - In reality, of course, it is a vast oversimplification of the issue.
+ - one particular salient example of this
+ - the widespread prohibition of smoking <b>is unlikely in the short term</b>.
+ - has brought with it problems such as ...
+ - some disagreement as to whether ...
+ - free flow of information
+ - facilitate contact with loved ones in faraway places
+ - the following day
+ - a vast amount of material
+ - vast sections of coral
+ - a great deal of

  - London Heathrow
+ - Dubai
  - benefits <-> drawbacks
  - loved ones
  - incredibly